HackBulgaria/Programming101/week3/problems.md

 [2] HackFMI
 [3] HackBulgaria - Java
 [4] HACK_LIST
+>create Test for Persistence
+New list <Test for Persistence> was created
 >exit
 $ python mail.py
 Hello Stranger!
 This is a cutting-edge, console-based mail-list!